kgururaj/GenomicsDB_wiki/Importing-CSV-into-GenomicsDB.md

 Additional fields can be optionally specified
 * _\<other_fields_specification\>_: The format depends on the type of field:
-    * String type fields (fixed or variable length strings): The field should contain the string - an empty field indicates that the field is missing.
+    * String type fields (fixed or variable length strings): The field should contain the string - an empty token indicates that the field is missing.
     * Fixed length field (int or float): The field should contain exactly _N_ elements where _N_ is the length of the field (fixed constant).
-One or more elements may be left empty to indicate that those elements are missing.
+One or more tokens may be left empty to indicate that those elements are missing.
     * Variable length field (int or float): The first element of this field should be an integer denoting the number of elements in the field for this call.
 It should then be followed by the elements of this field.
 An empty or missing field can be specified by setting the first element (field length) to 0 - no other elements should follow an empty field.